Senda Berenson Abbott: Women's basketball origins

-The response was so positive that she scheduled a game between the freshman and sophomore classes.
+The response was so positive that Berenson scheduled a game between the freshman and sophomore classes.
 That game, played March 22, 1893, was also played with Naismith rules.
 The players wore bloomers, and no men were admitted to the event.
 The players all wore blue uniforms, adorned by an armband with the color associated with their class.
-The spectators wore the class colors, green for the sophomore class of 1895, and lavender, for the freshman class of 1896.
+The spectators wore the class colors: green for the sophomore class of 1895, and lavender for the freshman class of 1896.
 When Berenson tossed the ball between the two opposing centers, she struck the outstretched arm of the freshman team's center, dislocating her shoulder.
 The start of this game was delayed while they attended to the distressed player and arranged for a substitute.
 The New York Herald reported five days later that "[i]n spite of the fact that the sophomore captain was disabled at the beginning of the game, the score was 5-4 in favor of the sophomores after a close contest of two 15-minute halves."

 Despite her unflagging efforts to support physical education for young women, Berenson did not encourage inter-scholastic games.
 In her words, "We should encourage the instinct of play, not competition."
 This set a precedent for the non-participation in interscholastic events which would be followed for many years.
 While competition with other schools was discouraged, she did promote competition among classes and established a tradition of interclass games.
 The atmosphere at the games was noisy, but enthusiasm was expressed by singing.
 Shouting would result in the discontinuance of the game.